Read and Write SELinux Rules

 True

-The following interface calls allow you to write allow and disallow rules in more detail.
+Use the following interface calls to write more granular allow and disallow rules.

 selinux.disallow(source, target, tclass, action)